Quick & Easy

 Popcorn is a variety of corn that pops when heated.
 There is a long history of popcorn as a snack, and six places in the United States claim the title of “Popcorn Capital of the World.”
 Americans eat more popcorn than any one else.

 My first popcorn popper was an old-fashioned stovetop model with a “unique spinner stirring mechanism.”
-It worked, but I was recently gifted a microwave popcorn popper that doesn’t require any oil.
+It worked, but I was recently gifted athat doesn’t require any oil.
 It cooks popcorn kernels perfectly in about 3 minutes and is easy to clean.
 I find it interesting that there are quite a few microwave popcorn poppers with the same exact size and shape, and almost indistinguishable from each other.
 Proof that this design works well.

 However, you don’t need any special equipment to make microwave popcorn.
 Use a glass bowl that will hold at least 6 cups of popped popcorn and cover the bowl with a plate.
 Sometime simple is best.

 From Breakfast to the Movies